 In a heroic moment of self-sacrifice, through harnessing the power of the stones, Iron Man clicks his fingers and wipes out each and every enemy on the battlefield.
 Iron Man is not made to weld an infinity stone, let alone six of them, and what follows is one of the most heart wrenching moments from any Marvel movie.
 Spiderman’s desperate pleas of “Mr Stark, we won” ensured there is not a dry eye in the house.

 One of the sweetest moments is Captain America’s end.
 He doesn’t go out swinging on the battle field, instead he uses the time travel technology to return to his true love, Peggy Carter – living out his life a happily married man.
 Old and grey, he bequeaths his shield to Falcon, allowing for a new age of Captain America.

 Avengers: Endgame is a superb conclusion to Marvel’s incredible cinematic adventure.
 The nostalgic round up of the original Avengers provides plenty of humour, plenty of emotion and a whole lot of tears.
 The torch being passed from the old to the new generation of Avengers is uplifting and provides a great platform for the future of the Marvel Cinematic Universe.

-Avengers: Endgame is out now at the cinema.
+Avengers: Endgame is available now on DVD.